 - General practitioners’ offices

 Skilled and senior EKG technicians may also work exclusively as cardiovascular technologists or perform EKG readings as part of their duties as a PRN, medical assistant, or other healthcare roles.

 EKG Technician Schooling & Certification

 How Long Does It Take to Become an EKG Technician?

-What Degree Do You Need to Be an EKG Technician?
+What Certification Do You Need to Be an EKG Technician?

 Any Medical Assistants interested in expanding their career and becoming an EKG technician will find the process relatively straightforward.
 Becoming an EKG technician typically requires either job experience or certification.
 In certain circumstances, an employer will train an existing employee to become an EKG technician.
 In fact, much of an EKG technician’s training will be provided by the employer.
 Such on-the-job training programs can take between four to six weeks to complete.

 Many employers require professional certification for their EKG technicians.
 Certification will help make finding a position significantly easier.
-If obtaining certification is required, Cardiovascular Credentialing International (CCI) offers a number of cardiovascular certifications, including Certified Cardiographic Technician, which includes EKG/ECG, stress testing, and Holter testing.
+If obtaining certification is required, Cardiovascular Credentialing International (CCI) offers several cardiovascular certifications, including Certified Cardiographic Technician, which includes EKG/ECG, stress testing, and Holter testing.